About Public Domain

 Public Domain is a status given to publications, creative works, or other types of works that are no longer protected by copyright (see left image).
 No one legally owns these works, so they can be reused or repurposed by anyone!

 Why do works enter the public domain?
 Copyright works can enter the public domain for a variety of reasons.
 Copyright protection eventually expires, and when this happens depends on the type of work and when it was published.
 Sometimes a copyright holder did not renew their copyright, so the work entered the public domain.
 Another reason is known as dedication, or when a creator surrenders their copyright and gives it to the public for their use.
-No Rights Reserved (also known as CC0, see left image) is a license that an author may use to show they did this, or it may appear on works known to be in the public domain.
+No Rights Reserved (also known as CC0, see left, lower image) is a license that an author may use to show they did this, or it may appear on works known to be in the public domain.